reshmabidikar/slate/source/includes/_credit.md

 Basic endpoints to create and retrieve a credit invoice item

-### Create a credit
+### Create credits

-Create a credit for a specified account.
-This will result in the creation of a new 'invoice`.
-The credit will appear as an `invoiceItem`.
+Create one or more credits for a specified account.
+These credits will appear as `invoiceItem`s.
+They may be added to an existing DRAFT invoice, or they may result in the creation of a new invoice.

 **HTTP Request**